Friday, March 27, 2026

 The church in Ghana celebrates Mothering Sunday with much nire enthusiasm than Mother's Day in May.

 So I was up to preach.
 I wanted to preach from a Mother's point of view, not a priest.
 I thought to make that easier I would wear a blouse and skirt, no robe.
 I asked the Dean to introduce me as a mother and I came out with blue blouse and multi coloured skirt.
 When I preach I am translated so the translator and I get into a back and forth rhythm.
 I do not get feed back when I preach so today I asked Michael if it worked, he said it did as everyone was listening.
 I included my own story, of my birth Mom making the decision to me up, like Moses ' Mother having to give him up so he could live.
-I also talked about my famiy.
+I also talked about my family.
 Sometimes I end up with a sermon that speaks very loudly to me like this did.

 I get back to the house, resting after my busy morning,.
 Bishop Kwame calls, wishing me a Happy Mothering Sunday.
-Then he starts to laugh as he is telling that he threw Mother (his wife) out of the kitchen as he is cooking today.
+Then he starts to laugh as he is telling me that he threw Mother (his wife) out of the kitchen as he is cooking today.
 I did not know he could cook.
 Then he tells me that he has cook food for me that will be arriving very soon.
 I am to eat it slowly remembering that he cooked it.

 A few minutes later, door bell rings, food arrives, hot; rice, yam, beef, fish, tomato sauce with 2 cold Cokes.
 WOW enough for more than 2 suppers.